 - assist individuals in developing skills to reduce relapse behavior

-The Outpatient Substance Abuse Program provides both individual and group therapy services depending on the needs of the consumer.
-Some of our groups include: DUI Referrals, Coexisting Mental Illness (dual diagnosis), Dept. of Corrections Referrals, and Women with Substance Abuse Issues.
+The Outpatient Substance Use Program provides both individual and group therapy services depending on the needs of the consumer.
+Some of our groups include: DUI Referrals, Coexisting Mental Illness (dual diagnosis), Dept. of Corrections Referrals, and Women with Substance Use Issues.
 Consumers are encouraged to seek community support with groups such as Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous.

-To view or download our Substance Abuse Brochure, click here.
+To view or download our Substance Use Disorder Brochure, click here.

 - Pregnant injecting drug users;